Antioch University Midwest

 October 20th – 21st, 2017

-This conference, in collaboration with Community Solutions, will focus on localization initiatives, indigenous cultures and community rights, and will include plenaries, workshops, keynotes, tours, a preview of Jim Merkel’s film Saving Walden’s World, and a Saturday evening performance by the World House Choir.
+This conference, organized in collaboration with Community Solutions, will focus on localization initiatives, indigenous cultures and community rights, and will include plenaries, workshops, keynotes, tours, a preview of Jim Merkel’s film Saving Walden’s World, and a Saturday evening performance by the World House Choir.
 Topics will include the economics of local food systems, promoting local investment, social impact investing, workers cooperatives, mutual aid networks, closed-loop local systems, local currencies, and more.

 Local Futures founder and director Helena Norberg-Hodge will be presented the Arthur E. Morgan Award, an annual award “to honor those who are passionate about—and committed to—the virtues about which Morgan wrote so comprehensively: Community, Democracy, Entrepreneurship, and Individual Character.”